danainan/danainan/README.md

 - 🔋  Meditating is recharging my energy.
 - 📫 How to reach me **danainan.chamnanpaison@gmail.com**
 - 👨‍💻 All my projects are available at my [Repositories](https://github.com/danainan?tab=repositories)
-- ⚡ my quote **Leave something for someone but don’t leave someone for something**
+- ⚡ my quote **"Leave something for someone but don’t leave someone for something"**

 ###